-@PL Page Long Name @PN Page short Name @SN Sheet Name @SC Sheet Comments @OY Returns the offset from the left-most selected Y column to the columnNumber column in the current selection. @OYX Returns the offset from the left-most selected Y column to the columnNumber Y column counting on Y columns in the current selection. @OYY Returns the offset from the left-most selected Y column to the columnNumber X column counting on X columns in the current selection. @Т Returns the column type. $1 = Y$ , $2 =$ disregarded, $3 = Y$ error, $4 = X$ , $5 =$ label, $6 = Z$ , and $7 = X$ error. @X Returns the index number of the worksheet's first X column.
-Columns are enumerated from left to right, starting from 1.
+@PL Page Long Name @PN Page short Name @SN Sheet Name @SC Sheet Comments @OY Returns the offset from the left-most selected Y column to the columnNumber column in a current selection. @OYY Returns the offset from the left-most selected Y column to the columnNumber X column counting on X columns in the current selection. @Т Returns the column type.
+1 = Y , 2 = disregarded, 3 = Y error, 4 = X , 5 = label, 6 = Z, and 7 = X error. @X Returns the index number of the worksheet's first X column.
+Columns are enumerated from to right, starting from 1.
 Use the syntax: %(worksheetName, @X); @Xn Returns the column short name of the worksheet's first X column.
 Use the syntax: %(worksheetName, @Xn); @Y Returns the offset from the left-most selected column to the columnNumber column in the current selection. @Y- Returns the column number of the first Y column to the left.
 Returns columnNumber if the column is a Y column, or returns 0 when the Y column doesn't exist.
 Use the syntax: %(worksheetName, @Y-, ColumnNumber); @Y# If columnNumber = 1, returns the number of Y columns in the worksheet.
 If columnNumber = 2, returns the number of Y columns in the current selection range.
 If columnNumber is omitted, columnNumber is assumed to be 1. @Y+ Returns the column number of the first Y column to the right.
 Returns columnNumber if the column is a Y column, or returns 0 when the Y column doesn't exist.
 Use the syntax: %(worksheetName, @Y+, ColumnNumber); @YS Returns the number of the first selected Y column to the right of (and including) the columnNumber column. @Z# If columnNumber = 1, returns the number of Z columns in the worksheet.
 If columnNumber = 2, returns the number of Z columns in the current selection range.
 If columnNumber is omitted, columnNumber is assumed to be 1.